Tutorial 1 - Using the materials library

 Note

-To load from an existing JSON file, instantiate a new MaterialsLibrary followed by a call to the load_materialslibrary! method.
-Materials can be retrieved from the library using the get_material function.
+To load from an existing JSON file, instantiate a new MaterialsLibrary followed by a call to the load! method.
+Materials can be retrieved from the library using the get function.

 Initialize a new MaterialsLibrary and load from the JSON file: